-Recommendation #31:

-The Jarvis Urban Area be expanded by 1 hectare (2.5 acres) and the subject lands, shown as Area 3 on Map 10 be designated as Urban Business Park on Schedule "B.5" and as an Employment Area on Schedule "I.5" of the Official Plan.
+Recommendation #32: e Jarvis Urban Area be expanded by 1 hectare (2.5 acres) and the subject lands, shown as Area 3 on Map 10 be designated as Urban Business Park on Schedule "B.5" and as an Employment Area on Schedule "I.5" of the Official Plan.
+Recommendation # 33: The Jarvis Urban Area be expanded by 3.42 hectares (8 acres) and the subject lands, as shown as Area 4 on Map 10, be designated as Urban Business Park on Schedule "B 5"

-The Jarvis Urban Area be expanded by 3.42 hectares (8 acres) and the subject lands, as shown as Area 4 on Map 10, be designated as Urban Business Park on Schedule "B.5" and as an Employment Area on Schedule "I.5" of the Official Plan.
+be designated as Urban Business Park on Schedule "B.5" and as an Employment Area on Schedule "I.5" of the Official Plan.